hafslundnett/hdd-style/styleguide/lib/colors.md

 ```

 ### Data visualization
 These colors are chosen to be used for infographics.
-If necessary, these colors can also be used in varying degrees of opacity (eg on heat maps).
+If necessary, these colors can also be used in varying degrees of opacity (eg heat maps).

 ```data-colors.html
 <div class="hdd-contrast-background-primary" style="padding: 15px;">